Messrs Rickard, Lane and WH Box

 Death of William Box.

 EJ Rickard, a former Lane’s apprentice acquires Lane’s and merges it with his own herbal dispensary.
 His son, John, later joins the business.

 Merger of W.H Box to form Rickard Lane’s and WH Box.

 Rickard Lane’s licensed medicines moves to Edinburgh, joining Napiers the Herbalists.
 The Plymouth shop, Rickard Lane’s, continues to be run by John Rickard.

-Rickard Lane's is granted 24 THR licences by the MHRA
+24 THR Lane's and WH Box licences granted by the MHRA